ArtemHrytsenko04/Agile-Projects-Iteartion1-/Meeting Report/Group_Meeting_Report_260231.md

 #### Discussion:

-Identified internal/external stakeholders
+Identify internal/external stakeholders

-Assigned roles to members of Cell
+Assign roles to members of Cell

-Identified requirements and types of communication for each concerned stakeholder
+Identify requirements and types of communication for each concerned stakeholder

 #### Conclusions: